-The fifth opponent in our season preview series is the Indiana Hoosiers, who we feel will be the fifth-easiest — or seventh-toughest — opponent on the schedule.
+The fifth opponent in our season preview series is the Indiana Hoosiers, who we feel will be the fifth-easiest — or eighth-toughest — opponent on the schedule.
 We have already previewed, from easiest to not-so-easiest, Appalachian State, Miami (Ohio), Minnesota, and Utah.

 ||at Bowling Green

 In a similar fashion to Jerry Kill at Minnesota, Indiana head coach Kevin Wilson has his program headed in the right direction.
 In his first season after taking over from Bill Lynch in 2011, the Hoosiers managed just a single win, topping South Carolina State of the Football Championship Subdivision, 38-21.
 His first four losses were all within a touchdown, but the rest of the season wasn’t even close.
 Indiana lost its final seven games of that season by an average of 25 points.

 Year two was better as the Hoosiers improved the win total by three, going 4-8, and winning two conference games, a 31-17 win at Illinois and a 24-21 win over Iowa the following week.
 There were still lopsided losses — 62-14 to Wisconsin, 45-22 at Penn State, and 56-35 to Purdue — but there were also near-upsets — a 52-49 loss to Ohio State, 31-27 loss to Michigan State, and a one-point heartbreaker at Navy.
 Progress.